windingwind/zotero-better-notes/UserGuide.md

 Congratulations!

-You can select a new main note and start working with **Knowledge for Zotero** now.
+You can select a new main note and start working with **Zotero Better Notes** now.
 Have fun!